 When injecting both males and females, a number of technique factors are concerned with outcome, for example when treating the mandibular body and angle, “...filler should be placed more laterally along the body in the male patient to add definition and a masculine lateral flare to the mandible.”
 This will enhance the traditionally masculine square jaw, as opposed to “... placement of filler along the inferior border of the mandible... to add definition and contour without increasing the bigonial width...” for the more feminine contour.
 However, even when considering non-traditional treatment goals, some technique factors will continue to be determined by gender defined biological and metabolic differences - for example, the amount of toxin product required is typically higher in male treatments in the lower facial third due to the comparatively larger muscles.

 The expert faculty of Acquisition Aesthetics are proud of their commitment to academic research, publication and the advancement of education and standards of practice in the aesthetics field.
-They remain interested and invested in the current trends of society and the implications of these on their practice and the industry at large.
+They remain interested and invested in the current trends of society and the implications of these on their practice, their aesthetics training course provision, and the industry at large.

 As society evolves and the population continues to partake in open conversations around gender and sexuality, it is undeniable that an understanding of current topical issues will be beneficial to any practitioner working within this field.
 The extended LGBT+ community are becoming increasingly present and celebrated across the media and on social media platforms.
 Societally it is becoming clear that gender is a far wider spectrum of identity than the binary definitions that existed historically would suggest.
 It is worth remembering, therefore, that the key to achieving desirable outcomes and satisfied clients is to ensure a full personal consultation is carried out for each client, to discover what beauty means for them; and not allowing treatment to be bound by traditional ideals such as what constitutes an attractive male or female appearance.

-If you would like more information regarding course offered by Acquisition Aesthetics, please email email@example.com, call us on 020 3389 5611, or visit our website acquisitionaesthetics.co.uk.
+If you would like more information regarding any aesthetics training course offered by Acquisition Aesthetics, view our course pages here, or please feel welcome to email email@example.com, or call our friendly team on 020 3389 5611,